Showing posts with label morality. Show all posts

 Dispersal is a biological process tending to expand the geographical range of a species.
 Left to itself, the range shrinks inexorably because of natural disasters such as fire, frost, famine, drought, and pestilence wiping out all members of a given species in a given habitat.
 When each habitat occupied by the species has had its disaster, the species will be extinct if it has not been dispersing all along.
 Dispersal re-populates the devastated habitats as they become able to support life again, thereby staving off extinction.

 Unfortunately, human dispersal begins with fraught political contests.
 As soon as one side gets the upper hand, the other must flee.
 Result: mass migration, i.e., dispersal.
 Most human anger is really dispersal hunger.
 However, when people get mad, they break stuff.
 Stuff like buildings, airports, factories, railway lines, etc. This is the infrastructure on which we all depend for our survival.
-Because our ecological niche is in a fragile built environment, we are required to compromise between eating and dispersal.
+Because our ecological niche is a fragile built environment, we are required to compromise between eating and dispersal.
 And there you have my analysis of the biological roots of our unhappiness.

 This contradiction in drives is the ultimate reason why every able-bodied Muslim must make the pilgrimage to Mecca at least once in their lifetime: it mellows them out by giving something to the dispersal drive.
 The same effect would explain the fact that first-generation immigrants are generally more law-abiding than the natives.

-Other institutions that may exist to relieve dispersal hunger are: tourism, the fitness movement, Seeing the World, conference-going, joining the Navy, going away to university, visiting faraway relatives for the holidays, companies moving their employees around a lot, and others I'll think of tomorrow morning.
+Other institutions that may exist to relieve dispersal hunger are: tourism, the fitness movement, seeing the world, conference-going, joining the Navy, going away to university, visiting faraway relatives for the holidays, companies moving their employees around a lot, and others I'll think of tomorrow morning.

 Happy trails.